COSC111-2019Winter/assignment07/README.md

 ---
 ### Grading
-Each class (.java) worths 0.25 points.
+Each class (.java) worths 0.5 points.
 In total, it's 1.0 points.

+* for each bug/error I found, you will lose -0.2 points
+* if the file cannot compile, the .java file can at most have 0.2 points
+* if the file's output is different from the expected output, the .java file can at most have 0.3 points

-If the format of ```.java``` file is different from the **auto-indent format** BlueJ producdes, the ```.java``` file will be rejected as a submission (i.e., point 0 unless you resubmit and will suffer late penalty.)
+You code needs to stick to the following conventions.
+Otherwise, the file is going to be rejected without grading (i.e., point 0 unless you resubmit and will suffer late penalty.)

+* convention 1: the format of ```.java``` file should be the same as the **auto-indent format** BlueJ producdes
-* convention 1: when a variable name contains more than one word, like firstName, capitalize the first letter of each word except the first.
+* convention 2: when a variable name contains more than one word, like firstName, capitalize the first letter of each word except the first

 ---